Jun-Lucis/BIG-theory/README.md

 ### 1. B3-B4: Quadratic boundary-layer universality

-Compact-support structures form smooth free boundaries with a robust local landing exponent close to
+Compact-support structures form smooth free boundaries with a robust local landing exponent close to:

-$$
-\nu \approx 2.
-$$
+**nu approx 2**

 This suggests that the boundary is not a sharp cutoff, but a self-organized layer where the field smoothly lands to zero.